 This question is a great conversation starter (whether on a call or via email) that yields information about pain points and helps position you as the customer’s ally.
 This question leads you to the following questions below.

-Use this question as a follow-up once the client has identified some kind of pain in their processes that you can help them solve.
-You’ll also gain insights into what your clients’ priorities are so you can communicate on their terms.
+Use this question as a follow-up once the prospect has identified some kind of pain in their processes that you can help them solve.
+You’ll also gain insights into your prospects’ priorities so you can communicate on their terms.

-Here’s another great question that helps you quantify the client’s pain, so you can quantify value gained from your solution in their terms.
+Here’s another great question that helps you quantify the buyer’s pain to quantify the value gained from your solution in their terms.